AaravR10/EcoLens/README.md

 EcoLeap is a simple website with a simple purpose in mind: to identify if what we think is recyclable is actually recyclable.

-After all. cardboard is recyclable, but if it's in a greasy, oily state, do those words stay true?
+After all, cardboard is recyclable, but if it's in a greasy, oily state, do those words stay true?

 No!
 That's why we use AI-powered technology to take a photo to truly identify if something is recyclable.